 Students are not allowed to eat any food during class time.
 Students are allowed to drink water, coffee, or tea only during class.
-Students are allowed to consume food and drink in the classroom during the lunch period, only.
+Students are allowed to consume food and drink in the classroom during the lunch period, only if the classroom is open.
 All food wrappers, products, and items must be thrown away outside of the classroom at the end of the lunch period.